teplostanski/header-map/README.md

 normalizeHeaders(raw);
 ```

-Not a `Headers` polyfill — just the three helpers I reach for in scripts.
+Not a `Headers` polyfill — just the three helpers I reach for when reading CDN headers like `cf-device-type`.

 ## License